ferdisahin/jsTip/README.md

 ```
 data-tooltip = "The text you write here will appear in the tooltip."
 data-tooltip-position = "top, top start, top end, left, left start, left end, right, right start, right end, bottom, bottom start, bottom end" // You can use any of these values.
 data-tooltip-background-color = "You can enter the background color here.
-The default is black."
+Default is black."
 data-tooltip-text-color = "You can enter the text color here.
-The default is white."
+Default is white."
 ```

 You can check out the demo for more examples.